AndreasChristensen89/salary_struggle/README.md

 - Make all items in shop digital so no address is needed - DONE
 - Make introduction to game - DONE
 - Add objectives in intro screen - DONE
+- Change purchase success - DONE
+- Change messages mobile - DONE

 - Include ajax call at the of interview to avoid players refreshing to restart interview
 - Design more characters
 - Finish final interview
 - Make ending to game - good + fail
-- Remove grand total and only have total
+- Remove grand total and only have total - started
-- Change purchase success
-- Change messages